-To The Bank of New York Mellon Trust Company, N.A., as Trustee of ECA Marcellus Trust I
+To the Unit Holders of ECA Marcellus Trust I and The Bank of New York Mellon Trust Company, N.A., as Trustee of ECA Marcellus Trust I

-We have audited the accompanying statement of assets, liabilities, and trust corpus of ECA Marcellus Trust I (the Trust) as of December 31, 2010, and the related statements of distributable income and trust corpus for the period from inception (March 19, 2010) to December 31, 2010.
+We have audited the accompanying statements of assets, liabilities, and trust corpus of ECA Marcellus Trust I (the Trust) as of December 31, 2011 and 2010, and the related statements of distributable income and changes in trust corpus for the year ended December 31, 2011 and the period from inception (March 19, 2010) to December 31, 2010.
 These financial statements are the responsibility of the trustee.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-We were not engaged to perform an audit of the Trust's internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Trust's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by the trustee, and evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by the trustee, as well as evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.